 Form loading . . .

 Study soil science, biometrics, hydrology, and silviculture.
 Identify the 37 native tree species of Michigan's Upper Peninsula.
 Learn the 152 trees and plants covered in the Vegetation of North America course.
 As a member of our scholarly community, you'll build strong working relationships with professors and peers in classrooms, labs, and out in the field for work and play.
-You'll find many opportunities, through social and intellectual interaction, to dive into subjects that matter most to you.
+Both in the classroom and outside it, you'll find many opportunities to dive into the subjects that matter most to you.

-- Work with communities, the College, and private landowners to develop management plans (industry and recreational) for forested landscapes.
+- Work with communities, the College of Forest Resources and Environmental Science, and private landowners to assess and develop management plans for forested landscapes.

 - Mark and harvest timber.